External Scholarships – OGS/SSHRC

 ONTARIO GRADUATE SCHOLARSHIP (OGS):

-The Ontario Ministry of Training, Colleges and Universities recently transferred the administration of OGS awards to participating universities beginning with the 2013-2014 academic year.
+The Ontario Ministry of Training, Colleges and Universities recently transferred the administration of OGS awards to participating universities.
 The Ministry will continue to be responsible for setting OGS eligibility criteria and program policies.
 Please note that students must submit an OGS application to each institution for which they are seeking admission.
 OGS awards are no longer transferrable from one university to another.

 The University of Toronto will be responsible for intake, processing, adjudication and awarding of the OGS scholarships.
 Individual academic units within UofT will now be responsible for adjudicating the OGS awards and selecting eligible students based on academic excellence.